Riodejaneir/Induction2025/README.md

 _The day started with a session by <ins>**Dr. Jaswinder Singh</ins>**.
 He has got the <ins>**Siksharatan Award</ins>**.
 He showed us some experiments right there and taught us new ways to study.
 His way of talking was fun and we all took part.
 It made learning happy and I will not forget it soon._

-_After that, <ins>**Dr. Priyadarshini</ins>** gave the next session.
+_After that, <ins>**Dr. Priyadarshin Mami</ins>** gave the next session.
 She knows a lot about <ins>**Universal Human Values</ins>**.
 She talked about why good rules and values are important in engineering, school, and work.
 She helped us know that we need to care for others, be responsible, and be honest to have a good job and life._

 _It was a nice day.
 I learned a lot and feel better about starting college._